 The news is not good - The U.N.
 Security Council is currently unable to contribute to de-escalating the crisis.
 The Guardian Unlimited reports on yesterday's U.S. veto of an Arab backed resolution, put forward by Qatar, condemning Israel for a "disproportionate use of force," and demanding their withdrawal from Gaza.
 Quoting from the story,

 The US was alone in voting against the resolution.
 Ten of the 15 security council nations voted in favour, while Britain, Denmark, Peru and Slovakia abstained.
 The US has periodically used its veto to block resolutions critical of Israel.
-The last council veto, in October 2004, was cast when the US blocked a resolution condemning another Israeli operation in Gaza.
+The last council veto, in October 2004, was cast when the US blocked a resolution condemning another Israeli operation in Gaza."Israel steps up Lebanese strikes" is the BBC News headline this morning.
+Quoting the article,

 The draft was reworked repeatedly to address concerns that it was too biased against Israel.
 Language was added calling for the release of an abducted soldier and urging the Palestinians to stop firing rockets at Israel.